RobertARandolph/AdmiralBumbleBee.com/Health.md

 #### Instruments

+* [Classical Technique](https://en.wikipedia.org/wiki/Classical_guitar_technique) on all instruments - I now play with a hybridized classical technique on electric guitar and (primarily) electric bass.
+  * The technique I use is similar to [Mathew Garrison's](https://www.youtube.com/watch?v=rW0Hoxo32FA).
+  * I use a [Football](https://en.wikipedia.org/wiki/Association_football) or [basketball](https://en.wikipedia.org/wiki/Basketball) for my left foot.
 * Stiffer strings - When I began to notice loss of sensation and coordination in my hands, my first thought was to switch to lower tension strings.
 Wrong choice.
 Lower tension strings mean less feedback, more movement and require more coordination to play in tune.
 I switched to higher tension strings and it increased my playing times and decreased the associated symptoms.
   * Higher tension strings require less movement for the same volume, provide more tactile feedback, bend less (play in tune despite pulling/pressing too much) and respond better to unintentional 'flailing'-like movements.
 * [BlueChip Picks](https://bluechippick.net) - These picks are simultaneously ultra-smooth gliding across the string, and easy to grip in the hand.
 I frequently dropped picks and have tried everything I can find.
 It seems that the primary issue is that the friction of rougher surfaced picks tends to 'grab' the pick out of my hand.
 I suspect that the reduction in vibration from the smooth and countoured surface allows me to play longer before numbness in my fingers settles in.